FluentValidation/FluentValidation/.github/ISSUE_TEMPLATE/support-request.md

 Steps to reproduce the behaviour:

 **Sample code**
-Provide any necessary sample code to reproduce the issue.
+Provide any necessary sample code to reproduce the issue, or link to a github repository with a sample project.